LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/create-custom-event.md

 # How do I create a custom event?

 Custom events are used to schedule a seminar, a meeting or a class without any of the content available through a course.
-If you are interested in using this feature, please contact **support@learnondemandsystems.com** to be given permissions to create and manage Custom Events.
+If you are interested in using this feature, please submit a Support ticket at [**https://lod.one/help**](https://lod.one/help) to be given permissions to create and manage Custom Events.

 >[!NOTE] Courses provide content such as labs, video, external sites, assessments and documents.
 If course content is needed, then a Class should be created instead of a Custom Event.